 Grandma Abson’s traditional Christmas Cake

-Grandma Abson's Christmas CakeGrandmas always know best about baking and this is a simple recipe from Grandma Abson’s Traditional Baking book which I bake every year.
-I can guarantee there’s never a piece left by Twelfth Night!
+Grandma Abson's Christmas CakeGrandmas always know best about baking and this is Grandma's simple recipe which I bake every year.
+I can guarantee there’s never a piece left by Twelfth Night on 6 January.

 8oz /225g brown sugar